Top Industrial Valves Used in the Fertilizer Industry - Aira Euro Automation

 Ball Valves: For Reliable Shut-Off and Isolation

-Ball valves are among the most widely used valves in fertilizer elements due to their tight sealing and quick operation.
-These valves feature a rotating ball with a hole in the center, which controls the flow of media with a simple 90-degree turn.
+Ball valves are among the most widely used valves in fertilizer plants due to their tight sealing and quick quarter-turn operation.
+These valves feature a rotating ball with a bore through the center that allows or blocks the flow of media with a simple 90-degree rotation.

 • Ammonia transfer systems